-Inspec was an early adopter of indexing Open Access journals and as of 4.5 million as of 2024 which have been published as Open Access.
+Inspec was an early adopter of indexing Open Access journals and as of 2023 contains over 4 million records which have been published as Open Access.
 Approximately a third of all new content indexed in Inspec since 2017 is Open Access.

-Inspec's active title list includes over 650 fully Open Access journals, as categorised by the Directory of Open Access Journals (DOAJ), plus many hybrid titles that contain Open Access items.
+Inspec's active title list includes over 650 fully Open Access journals, as categorised by the Directory or Open Access Journals (DOAJ), plus many hybrid titles that contain Open Access items.